STnobile/ProjectPortafolio--1/README.md

 ### Time Line

-- The background picture shows one of our wineyards and it has all the info regarding our time plan.
+- The background picture shows one of our vineyards and it has all the info regarding our time plan.

 - The time line is working on all the devices.
 - It provides important information like time, day, the length of the tour and tasting.